First cabinet of Donald Trump: Andrew Wheeler (acting)

 Andrew R. Wheeler served in this position from July 9, 2018, until February 28, 2019, when he was sworn in.

-Andrew Wheeler
+Andrew Wheeler (2019–2021)

 On November 16, 2018, President Trump nominated Acting Administrator Andrew Wheeler to the position full-time.
 Wheeler was confirmed by the senate on February 28, 2019, with a 52–47 vote.

 Administrator of the Small Business Administration

 The nomination of an Administrator-designate is reviewed during hearings held by the members of the United States Senate Committee on Small Business and Entrepreneurship and then presented to the full Senate for a vote.

 Joseph Loddo (acting)

 Joseph Loddo served in this position from January 20 until February 14, 2017.

-Linda McMahon
+Linda McMahon (2017–2019)

 On December 7, 2016, Linda McMahon, former CEO of World Wrestling Entertainment Inc. and Senate nominee, was selected to be the head of the Small Business Administration.
 McMahon was confirmed by a Senate vote of 81–19 on February 14, 2017.

 McMahon earned approval votes from Senators Richard Blumenthal and Chris Murphy from Connecticut, who had both defeated McMahon in their respective Senate races.
 Senator Jim Risch (R-Idaho), chairman of the Senate Committee on Small Businesses and Entrepreneurship, said, "Mrs. McMahon made it very clear that she has the experience, understanding and instincts necessary to bolster America's small business community and advocate for much-needed regulatory reforms."